MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/PayablesManagement.md

 - The terms discount is available

 If you entered a withholding vendor using the Company Setup Options window and the document being applied is subject to withholding, you might encounter the following restrictions:

 - The withholding amount is taken when applying two documents.
 The withholding amount is taken only if the debit document is fully paid.
 You can override this by manually entering a withholding amount.

 - You can’t apply a credit document subject to withholding to a debit document not subject to withholding.

 - You can apply a debit document subject to withholding to any credit document.

 - When you mark the apply check box or you enter an apply, terms taken, or writeoff amount that fully pays off the debit document, withholding is calculated and entered in the Writeoff field.
 When you choose the Writeoff link, the Additional Purchasing Tax and Writeoff Distributions window displays the amount being withheld.

 #### How the apply posting date updates General Ledger

 If you enter an apply posting date and apply amounts, the amounts are posted to General Ledger using the date you entered.
 (The Apply Date field displays the date you apply a document.)
 Discounts, writeoffs, realized gains, and realized losses are posted to General Ledger using the apply posting date.

 If you apply amounts, and then change the apply posting date and apply amounts again, the first amounts are posted to General Ledger using the previous apply posting date while the latter amounts are posted using the new apply posting date.

 For example, if you enter January 15 as the General Ledger apply posting date and you partially apply a document, the applied amounts are posted using the January 15 date.
 If you apply the rest of the document on January 20, those amounts are posted as of the January 20 apply posting date.

 #### Auto-applying transactions

 Use the Apply Payables Document window to auto-apply a transaction.
 Autoapplying applies the transaction to as many documents as the amount being applied permits, unless you’re using multiple remit-to addresses.
 If you’re using multiple remit-to addresses for a vendor, payment, credit, and return documents will be applied to debit documents with the same remit-to address.

 The way that you open the Apply Payables Documents window can have an effect on how documents are applied, as indicated in the following table.

 | **Open Apply Payables Documents by...**                             | **Effect on remit-to addresses**                                                      |
 |---------------------------------------------------------------------|---------------------------------------------------------------------------------------|
 | Choosing Purchasing \>\> Transactions \>\> Apply Payables Documents | Credits and returns will be applied across remit-to addresses                         |
 | Clicking the Apply button in the Edit Payables Checks window        | Credits and returns will be applied only to debit documents the same remit-to address |

 If you auto-apply transactions, any discount is taken if the discount is still available as of the apply date, and if the unapplied amount is large enough to pay off the transaction.
 Alternate currencies are applied using the originating amount.
 If the transaction balance is zero after applying, the transaction is transferred to history.

 When you close the Apply Payables Documents window, the changes to discounts available, discounts taken, realized gains or losses, rounding, and writeoffs are posted.

 **To auto-apply transactions:**

 1. Open the Apply Payables Documents window.
 (Purchasing \>\> Transactions \>\> Apply Payables Documents)

     ![A screenshot of a cell phone Description automatically generated](media/3be2111372b5e2704d4aa75880df65ce.jpg)

-1. Enter or select a vendor ID.
+2. Enter or select a vendor ID.

-2. Enter or select the document to apply or unapply.
+3. Enter or select the document to apply or unapply.

-3. If General Ledger is part of your system, enter the date for the posting date in General Ledger.
+4. If General Ledger is part of your system, enter the date for the posting date in General Ledger.
 Only discounts taken and writeoff amounts are posted.

-4. Choose Auto Apply to apply the credit memo, return, or payment to all or as many documents as the document being applied permits.
+5. Choose Auto Apply to apply the credit memo, return, or payment to all or as many documents as the document being applied permits.

 The document is applied to documents having the oldest document date or due date, depending on what’s chosen in the Payables Management Setup window.
 Any discount is taken if the discount is still available as of the user date, and if the unapplied amount is large enough to pay off the transaction.

-1. Choose OK to close the window.
+6. Choose OK to close the window.

 If you entered any Terms Taken or Writeoff amounts, a Payables Apply Document Journal might be printed when you close the window, depending on the options you selected in the Posting Setup window.

 #### Applying a specific transaction

 Use the Apply Payables Documents window to apply a specific transaction.
 You can mark any number of documents until the payment, return, or credit memo is fully applied.

 You also can use this window to unapply any transactions.
 You might want to unapply a payment, credit memo, or return if it was applied to the incorrect document.
 For example, assume you applied a prepayment to an invoice and then you decide to return the merchandise; you would unapply the prepayment.

 If the transaction balance is zero after applying, the transaction is transferred to history.
 To print a check stub with a transaction that has a zero balance after applying, apply the document using the Edit Payables Checks window.
 When you close the Apply Payables Documents window, the changes to discounts available, discounts taken, realized gains or losses, rounding, and writeoffs are posted.

 **To apply a specific transaction:**

 1. Open the Apply Payables Documents window.
 (Purchasing \>\> Transactions \>\> Apply Payables Documents)

 2. Enter or select a vendor ID.

 3. Enter or select the document to apply or unapply.

 4. If General Ledger is part of your system, enter the date for the posting date in General Ledger.
 Only discounts taken and writeoff amounts are posted.

 5. Mark the check box next to each transaction you want this document applied to; to unapply a document, unmark the check box.

 6. Choose OK to close the window.

     - If the transaction is fully applied, all available discounts are taken.

     - To apply only a part of a document, enter the amount to apply in the Apply Amount field.
 You also can enter amounts in the Terms Taken and Writeoff fields.

-To enter amounts to write off a GST discounts taken (used in Canada and New Zealand) or a withholding (used in Australia) amount, choose the Terms
+To enter amounts to write off a GST discounts taken (used in Canada and New Zealand) or a withholding (used in Australia) amount, choose the Terms Taken, Terms Available, or Writeoff links to open the Additional Purchasing Tax and Writeoff Distributions window, where you can enter these amounts.
-Taken,

-Terms Available, or Writeoff links to open the Additional Purchasing Tax and Writeoff Distributions window, where you can enter these amounts.
 Close the window when you finish.

 You can print an Apply Documents Posting Journal if you entered discount or writeoff amounts.
 This audit trail report is optional; you can select to print audit trail reports when you set up your system.

 #### Applying a specific amount

 Use the Apply Payables Documents window to apply a specific amount.
 By applying a specific amount you can apply only a part of a document, or apply a part of the document to one transaction and a part to another transaction.

 If the transaction balance is zero after applying, the transaction is transferred to history.
 When you close the Apply Payables Documents window, the changes to discounts available, discounts taken, realized gains or losses, rounding, and writeoffs are posted.

 **To apply a specific amount:**

 1. Open the Apply Payables Documents window.
 (Purchasing \>\> Transactions \>\> Apply Payables Documents)

 2. Enter or select a vendor ID.

 3. Enter or select the document to apply or unapply.

 4. If General Ledger is part of your system, enter the date for the posting date in General Ledger.
 Only discounts taken and writeoff amounts are posted.

 5. Enter the amount to apply in the Apply Amount field.

 6. Choose OK to close the window.

 An Apply Documents Posting Journal might be printed if you entered discount or writeoff amounts.
 This audit trail report is optional; you can select to print audit trail reports when you set up your system.

 #### Unapplying transactions

 Use the Apply Payables Documents window to unapply a document.
 Unapplying a document reverses the entries that applied amounts to the document.
 You can use the Apply Payables Document window to unapply a document without voiding it.
 If you unapply a credit memo, return, or payment, the current transaction amount for the debit document is increased.
 You also unapply amounts when you void a credit document.

 **To unapply transactions:**

 1. Open the Apply Payables Documents window.
 (Purchasing \>\> Transactions \>\> Apply Payables Documents)

 2. Enter or select a vendor ID.

 3. Enter or select the document to unapply.

 4. To unapply all the documents in the scrolling window, choose Unapply.
 To unapply specific transactions, unmark the check box next to the transactions to unapply.
 To unapply specific amounts, delete the amount in the Apply Amount field.
 Discount amounts that were applied are unapplied, as well.

 When you close the Apply Payables Documents window, the changes to discounts available, discounts taken, realized gains or losses, rounding, and writeoffs are posted.

 ### Chapter 13: Customer/vendor consolidations

 Over the course of a business relationship, some customers become vendors and some vendors become customers.
 You can use Customer/Vendor Consolidations to transfer information between Receivables Management and Payables Management, so you can create a customer record using information that’s already in your system in a vendor record, and vice versa.

 Using Customer/Vendor Consolidations, you can consolidate balances in payables and receivables for a single company when you work with that company as both a customer and a vendor.
 You can assign relationships between existing customers and vendors and then apply open debit and credit documents against each other to consolidate the current balances.

 This information is divided into the following sections: